Download Win32 Disk Imager (Latest 2023 Version)

 2. The Win32 Disk Imager will only display IMG files by default when you search for IMG files on the USB drive.
 To locate the ISO file you downloaded, change the view filter to display all files.
 You must complete this step if the file you downloaded is an ISO file.

 3. Before you can begin the transfer, your USB drive must be connected and prepared.
 In general, you should make sure that the only drive attached to your system is the one that will be used for the current task.
-It is simple to forget which disc is in which drive when many USB drives are attached to the PC simultaneously.
-By inadvertently formatting the wrong disc, you risk losing any important data that could be present on it.
+It is simple to forget which disk is in which drive when many USB drives are attached to the PC simultaneously.
+By inadvertently formatting the wrong disk, you risk losing any important data that could be present on it.

 Win32 Disk Imager